 Using Hereditary Cancer Testing to Reduce Your Risk of Pancreatic Cancer

-If the Myriad myRisk Hereditary Cancer test confirms the presence of a PALB2, BRCA2 or p16 mutation, the following medical management options may help reduce cancer risk and may either prevent or delay the onset of pancreatic cancer as well as detect the cancer at an earlier, more treatable stage:†
+If the Myriad myRisk Hereditary Cancer test confirms the presence of a PALB2, BRCA2, p16 or other gene mutation, the following medical management options may help reduce cancer risk and may either prevent or delay the onset of pancreatic cancer as well as detect the cancer at an earlier, more treatable stage:†

 - Targeted screening and surveillance for pancreatic cancer.